flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-for-your-weekend-reading.md

     unmet.
 Iran blames the U.S. for fomenting this dissent.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CWith Irana\x19s oil essentially out of reach, gas prices may not see the typical decline we had been expecting.
-Thata\x19s not going to be good news for motorists.”\n> \n> Patrick Dehaan, Head of Petroleum Analysis for Gasbuddy.com - a site that has tracked gas prices for nearly 2 decades.
+  card_text: "> ax1CWith Iranax19s oil essentially out of reach, gas prices may not see the typical decline we had been expecting.
+Thatax19s not going to be good news for motorists.”n> n> Patrick Dehaan, Head of Petroleum Analysis for Gasbuddy.com - a site that has tracked gas prices for nearly 2 decades.
 Gas prices haven't taken the pause normally seen in the fall; they continue to go higher.
 Iran is just one factor."
   card_citation: ''
 card_4:
   card_text: "> “This is a really serious security issue.
-And wea\x19re taking it really seriously.a\x1D\n> \n> Facebook CEO Mark Zuckerberg reacting to the company's latest security breach.
-On Tuesday, hackers gained access to some 50 million accounts by exploiting a vulnerability in Facebook's \"View As\" feature, which allows people see what their profile looks like to another person.
+And weax19re taking it really seriously.ax1Dn> n> Facebook CEO Mark Zuckerberg reacting to the company's latest security breach.
+On Tuesday, hackers gained access to some 50 million accounts by exploiting a vulnerability in Facebook's "View As" feature, which allows people see what their profile looks like to another person.
 Facebook doesn't know yet if any private information was accessed."
   card_citation: ''
 card_5:
-  card_text: "> a\x1CThey are part of our family, and their care needs to be a consideration during divorce proceedings.a\x1D\n> \n> Assemblymember Bill Quirk (D-Hayward) who was behind new legislation just signed into law in Calfiornia that puts pets more in the category of children, rather than property (like a television or car), in divorce proceedings.
+  card_text: "> ax1CThey are part of our family, and their care needs to be a consideration during divorce proceedings.ax1Dn> n> Assemblymember Bill Quirk (D-Hayward) who was behind new legislation just signed into law in Calfiornia that puts pets more in the category of children, rather than property (like a television or car), in divorce proceedings.
 Quirk argues the law will allow for better attention to who gets sole or shared custody."
   card_citation: ''
 card_10:
   card_text: >-